How to Make Buttermilk Pancakes & Blackberry Syrup

 In our test kitchen, everyone got pretty gushy about this tall stack — we’re certain they’re the best buttermilk pancakes.
 Ever.
 In the pan, they’re dense and easy to flip, but they land on the plate spectacularly light and fluffy in the center with a nice, buttery crisp edge.
 They’re made with a tiny bit of brown sugar, which gives them a subtle depth of flavor: au naturel they taste rich and special, and yet lightly sweet.
 That makes them the perfect companion for a pat of salty butter and a swirl of our blackberry syrup.

 Even though they’re super easy to make, homemade pancakes are so comforting, and so much tastier than the instant mix variety.
-They give even the laziest mornings a sunny, happy vibe — if you make them for your S.O., kids, friends, or house guests it’s like giving them a great, big hug.
+They give even the laziest mornings a sunny, happy vibe — if you make them for your S.O. and the kids, it’s like giving them a great, big hug.
 If there’s nobody in the house but you, make up a big batch for you, sweet you, and then freeze the leftover pancakes for the work week.
 Breakfast, lunch, dinner, so many hugs!

 Our tip: If you don’t have buttermilk, you can sub in a mixture of milk and cream of tartar.
 We like cream of tartar better than lemon or vinegar for pancakes because it has a more neutral flavor.
 For 2 ½ cups of milk, you’ll want 3 ⅜ teaspoons of cream of tartar.
 It likes to clump, so whisk it into your dry ingredients rather than the milk.